Oli4/oli4.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Olivier Morelle is is a researcher and data scientist at the University of Bonn.
+Olivier Morelle is a researcher and data scientist at the University of Bonn.
 His research interest is on the development and application of machine learning methods on ophthalmological data.
 {style="text-align: justify;"}